wireseo/tp/docs/UserGuide.md

 * `edit -s 1 e/koolguy@gmail.com t/handsome`
 * `edit -s 3 n/Timots`

-#### 6.4.2 Editing Mastery Checks : `-mc`
+#### 6.4.3 Editing Mastery Checks : `-mc`

 Edits the score of a `Mastery Check` session with a `Student`.
 <br>**Format: `edit -mc INDEX s/SCORE`**
 <br>Examples:
-* `edit -s 1 s/0`
+* `edit -mc 1 s/0`
-* `edit -s 3 s/1`
+* `edit -mc 3 s/1`

-Do note that the SCORE parameter can only be 0 or 1, according to the actual restrictions of mastery check pass/fail in CS1101S.
+Do note that the SCORE parameter can only be 0 or 1, according to the actual restrictions of Mastery Check pass/fail in CS1101S.

 ### 6.5 Deleting Information : `delete`